 For some homeowners, the sale of their home is not optional.
 If you are experiencing a financial hardship which requires the sale of your home to meet mortgage obligations, postponing the sale or renting will not solve your financial problems.
 In this case, you may need to speak to your lender about a short sale.
 If your lender is agreeable to this option, you would sell your home for less than the amount you owe on the property.
 With a short sale, you can avoid foreclosure and the negative consequences associated with that process.
 On the downside, you will have to find a new place to live and your credit may still be damaged by the short sale process.

 Some homeowners opt to take out a second mortgage to help during a financial hardship.
 Others may decide to move forward with their plans of relocating or buying another property and continue making their current mortgage payments instead of selling their home for a lower price than they consider fair.
 In either situation, it is very important to first determine how much mortgage you can afford and whether or not carrying two mortgages is a viable option financially.

 Some military members are eligible for the Homeowners Assistance Program, which helps some military members who lost money due to a required PCS due to a BRAC or other qualified event.
 There are certain criteria which must be met in order to be eligible for this benefit.

 Walk away from your mortgage

 I don’t advocate walking away from your financial obligations if you have the means to meet them.
 However, doing a strategic default, or walking away from your mortgage, may become a necessity if you are facing bankruptcy or other financial hardships.
-This should only be regarded as a last option as it will destroy your credit and make it difficult to be approved for a loan for several years.
+This should only be regarded as the last option as it will destroy your credit and make it difficult to be approved for a loan for several years.